mark-hahn/basecamp/README.md

 # basecamp

-A wrapper for the basecamp json api
+A nodejs module that wraps the Basecamp json api.

 The basecamp github project can be found [here](https://github.com/mark-hahn/basecamp).